-Limbpower: National Disability Sport Organisation LimbPower has created a number of new resources to compliment the existing online resources to support amputees and people with limb difference to stay fit and healthy at home and during our one hour of exercise.
+Limbpower: National Disability Sport Organisation LimbPower has created a number of new resources to compliment the existing online resources to support amputees and people with limb difference to stay fit and healthy at home.
 Staying active and supporting our physical and mental health during this period of self-isolation is vital for our well-being.
 For their latest news see here.

 Limbpower for Children: British disability sport charity LimbPower has launched its "Adaptive Fitness Fun" sessions twice a week to encourage fitness with young amputee children.